skip to content

 MRC Biostatistics Unit

-The Unit’s current research portfolio is organised into five main themes that span the scientific research spectrum from basic science to population health and respond to current scientific needs in biomedicine.
-Each of the themes is anchored in important scientific questions arising from our key partners, questions which both motivate methodological developments and ensure their impact.
-The Unit works with leading trial centres and epidemiology groups, and public health bodies such as the UK Health Security Agency.
-The BSU also has developing links with major programmes in stratified medicine and in big data analytics such as Health Data Research UK and the Alan Turing Institute.
+Our current research portfolio is organised into five themes that span the scientific research spectrum from basic science to population health and respond to current scientific needs in biomedicine.
+Each theme is anchored in important scientific questions arising from our key stakeholders, questions which both motivate methodological developments and ensure their impact.